 Zaid Al-Ali is the Senior Adviser on Constitution-Building for the Arab Region at International IDEA and an independent scholar.
 In his work, Al-Ali focuses on constitutional developments throughout the Arab region, with a particular focus on Iraq and the wave of reforms that took place in Morocco, Tunisia, Libya, Egypt, Jordan and Yemen following the start of popular uprisings in December 2010.
 Al-Ali has published extensively on constitutional reform in the Arab region, including on process design issues and the impact of external influence.
 He is the author of The Struggle for Iraq’s Future: How Corruption, Incompetence and Sectarianism Have Undermined Democracy (Yale University Press 2014).
 Prior to joining International IDEA, Zaid worked as a legal adviser to the United Nations in Iraq, focusing on constitutional, parliamentary and judicial reform.
 He also practiced international commercial arbitration law for 12 years, representing clients in investment and oil and gas disputes mainly as an attorney with Shearman & Sterling LLC in Paris and also as a sole practitioner.
 He holds an LL.M. from Harvard Law School, a Maitrise en Droit from the University of Paris I (Panthéon-Sorbonne) and an LL.B. from King’s College London.
+He was a Law and Public Affairs Fellow and Visiting Lecturer at Princeton University in 2015-2016.
 He is the founder of the Arab Association of Constitutional Law and is a member of its executive committee.
-At Princeton he will be working on a book project on the future of Arab constitutional reform.

-Anderson held numerous senior appointments in the Canadian government, including in the Ministry of Foreign Affairs, where he worked on the patriation of Canada’s Constitution from the United Kingdom; he also served as Deputy Minister of Intergovernmental Affairs, and later Natural Resources.
+George Anderson held numerous senior appointments in the Canadian government, including in the Ministry of Foreign Affairs, where he worked on the patriation of Canada’s Constitution from the United Kingdom.
+He served as Deputy Minister (Permanent Secretary) of Intergovernmental Affairs, and later Natural Resources.
 Within Intergovernmental Affairs, he was deeply involved in matters concerning the relationship between Canada’s federal and provincial governments, and the federal government’s response to Quebec’s 1995 secession referendum.

 He left government in 2005 to pursue his interest in federalism as the President and CEO of the Forum of Federations, an international governance organization funded by ten federal states with programs in over twenty countries.
-Anderson worked on constitutional transitions in Iraq, Kenya, Nepal, Somalia, and Sudan.
+Anderson worked on constitutional transitions in Iraq, Kenya, Nepal, and Sudan.
 The Forum shares experience amongst federations and provides assistance in countries considering federalism.
-While at the Forum, Anderson wrote short introductory books on federalism and fiscal federalism, both of which have been widely translated, and edited volumes on oil and gas in federations and internal markets in federal systems.
-More recently, he co-edited a book on federal rivers, which will appear early in 2014.
+While at the Forum, Anderson wrote Federalism: An Introduction (OUP), which has been translated into 24 languages, with over 100,000 copies in print.
+He followed this with Fiscal Federalism: A Comparative Introduction (OUP), which is available in 14 languages.
+He has written many articles and working papers and edited volumes on oil and gas in federations, internal markets in multi-level systems, and federal rivers.

-Bisarya develops global comparative knowledge, policy and advocacy resources and provides technical support to in-country constitution reform programs.
+Sumit Bisarya is the Senior Programme Manager Constitution-Building at International IDEA.
+He develops global comparative knowledge, policy and advocacy resources and provides technical support to in-country constitution reform programs.
 Previously, he worked with the International Development Law Organization based in Rome, Italy where he was manager of IDLO’s field programmes.
 He designed, managed and implemented rule of law assistance programmes in Afghanistan and East/Horn of Africa (Ethiopia, South Sudan, Kenya and Somalia).